Shkëlzen Gashi: 2015–16 season

 In their 2015–16 season Gashi was again a regular starter.
-On 25 July, in the teams second domestic league match Gashi scored his first goal of the season.
+On 25 July, in the team's second domestic league match Gashi scored his first goal of the season.
 It was the first goal of the away match in the Letzigrund as Basel won 3–2 against Grasshopper Club.
 In the third round of the 2015–16 Swiss Cup away against local amateur club SV Muttenz on 28 October Gashi scored a hat-trick as Basel won 5–1 to proceed to the next round.

 During the season's winter break, on 1 February 2016, Basel announced that Gashi was leaving the club and had signed a four-year contract with Colorado Rapids.
 In the 18 months with team, Gashi played a total of 71 games for Basel scoring a total of 35 goals.
 41 of these games were in the Swiss Super League, six in the Swiss Cup, ten in the UEFA competitions (Champions League and Europa League) and 14 were friendly games.
 He scored 25 goals in the domestic league, six in the cup, one in the European games and the other three were scored during the test games.

 Colorado Rapids

 On 1 February 2016 Gashi signed with Major League Soccer club Colorado Rapids as a Designated Player.
-He experienced what was considered a good first season with the Rapids, scoring 10 league goals as he led the team to a 2nd place finish in the Western Conference, and a long playoff run.
-On 24 September 2016, he scored a stunning free-kick in the 75th minute into the top-left corner of the net in a 3-3 draw away to Vancouver Whitecaps.
+He experienced what was considered a good first season with the Rapids, scoring 10 league goals as he led the team to a 2nd-place finish in the Western Conference, and a long playoff run.
+On 24 September 2016, he scored a stunning free-kick in the 75th minute into the top-left corner of the net in a 3–3 draw away to Vancouver Whitecaps.
 The strike was later voted the 2016 MLS Goal of the Year.
-In the playoffs, he scored another stunning long-range goal, this time against the LA Galaxy, taking a shot from well outside the penalty box, and beating the keeper in a 1-0 win, which levelled the score on aggregate, and allowed the Rapids to subsequently win on penalties.
+In the playoffs, he scored another stunning long-range goal, this time against the LA Galaxy, taking a shot from well outside the penalty box, and beating the keeper in a 1–0 win, which levelled the score on aggregate, and allowed the Rapids to subsequently win on penalties.
 It was considered a masterful performance by Gashi as they advanced to the Western Conference Championship game.
 Gashi scored his first goals of the 2017 season on 14 May 2017 against San Jose Earthquakes in a 3–0 victory.
 He scored the first and last goals in the 29th and 56th minutes.
 On 28 May 2017 Gashi provided an assist for the Kortne Ford goal which gave Colorado Rapids the 1–0 victory over Sporting Kansas City.
 Gashi was waived by Colorado on 1 March 2019.

 Return to Aarau

 On 2 January 2020, Gashi joined Swiss Challenge League side Aarau, on a three-year contract.

+On 25 May 2023, he announced his retirement from football.